 This 9,000 square-foot multi-use facility includes space for the performing arts, community gatherings, and ongoing professional development.
 The first floor of this building houses an Alternatives Employment Program that provides job skills training and employment services for approximately twenty-five people with developmental disabilities.
 The first floor also has space designated for future development of a riverfront restaurant.
 The GB & Lexi Singh Performance Center, a state of the art, multi-use performance, training, conference center, and community events venue is located on the second floor.

 The Center is a flexible space suitable for theater, concerts, trainings, professional conferences, and other community uses.
 It enables Alternatives to fulfill its commitment to provide close to 20,000 training hours per year to its dedicated workforce.
-It is available for use by other community groups and businesses.
-For more information, visit our section on Rental Information.

 The Office Building, 70 Douglas Road